-The LCA for GWP reflects the use of renewable raw materials for the production of Marmoleum (linseed oil and jute).
+The LCA for GWP reflects the use of renewable raw materials for the production of Marmoleum Decibel, in particular linseed oil.
 Carbon dioxide, a greenhouse gas, is locked in from the atmosphere in the course of the plant growth via photosynthesis and stored during the use stage.
 This carbon dioxide is not released until the end of life when it is incinerated with energy recovery - this process accounts for the greatest emission of greenhouse gases in the life cycle of the product.
+In comparison with the other environmental impacts the production stage of Marmoleum Decibel has a significant lower impact on the total life cycle caused by the fact that CO2 is absorbed during the growth of the flax plant.